-Abstract.
-Building new digital library applications requires a development platform that offers standard and powerful building blocks to support application developers.
+Building digital library applications, and effectively adapting them to new emerging trends, requires to develop a platform that offers standard and powerful building blocks to support application developers.
 In this paper we discuss our experience of using MILOS, a multimedia content management system oriented to the construction of digital libraries, to build a demanding application dedicated to non-professional users.
-Specifically, we discuss the design and implementation of an on-line photo album (Photo-Book), which is a digital library application that allows people to manage their own photos, to share them with friends, and to make them publicly available and searchable.
+Specifically, we discuss the design and implementation of an on-line photo album (PhotoBook), which is a digital library application that allows people to manage their own photos, to share them with friends, and to make them publicly available and searchable.